m0lentum/molentum.github.io/_posts/2020-08-30-starframe-1-architecture.md

 Here we have one object with several others as its "children" which transform in its local space (the red squares represent the transform components).
-To determine the world-space location of a child we connect its transform to the parent's, but now if we delete any child the parent will be gone as well.
+To determine the world-space location of a child we connect its transform to the parent's.
+If we delete any of the children here, it'll work as expected and just delete the child's components, unless it's the only child left.
+Then the parent will be deleted as well.
+If we delete the parent before the children, all its nodes except the transform will be deleted.
+We could add edges pointing from the parent to the children, in which case the entire hierarchy would be deleted regardless of where you start.

+These interactions are probably not exactly what you'd want or expect.
-To support both this pattern and deletions, I'm going to need some kind of a "weak edge" mechanism where certain edges won't be followed by the deletion algorithm.
+For further control I'm going to need some kind of a "weak edge" mechanism (analogous to froggy's weak pointers) where certain edges won't be followed by the deletion algorithm.
 I haven't explored this properly yet.
+On the other hand, most objects aren't ever deleted so you can often just ignore these rules and make whatever works.
+I have to admit this is a lot of baggage attached to the improved flexibility over froggy, which may or may not be worth it.

 Technically, the deletion algorithm only deletes edges.
 Any node whose reference count reaches zero in this process is implicitly considered deleted.